Best Practices for Package Vulnerability Scanning

-Package vulnerability scanning is a basic step toward securing virtually any modern software delivery pipeline.
-By automatically identifying known vulnerabilities within the packages that are used to deploy applications, package scanners significantly reduce the risk of releasing insecure software into production.
+Package security vulnerability scanning is a basic step toward securing virtually any modern software delivery pipeline.
+With SCA Tools, one can automatically identifying known vulnerabilities within the packages that are used to deploy applications, package scanners significantly reduce the risk of releasing insecure software into production.

 Securing packages, however, requires more than simply setting up an automated package scanner and assuming that it will detect all potential vulnerabilities.
 As this article explains, teams should take additional steps to get the most out of package vulnerability scanning.